Working From Home? Beware These Tax Issues

 If you own a business in one state but have an employee working remotely in another, you may be required to register your business in that employee’s home state, as well as pay estimated taxes, file tax returns, and fulfill other reporting obligations to that state.
 If you find yourself in such a situation, be sure to work through the details with a qualified tax professional who can advise you on the various state and federal tax laws.

 The bottom line

-Taxes are always complicated, but this year’s unprecedented shift to working from home makes it all the more important to understand your tax obligations—whether as an employee or an employer.
+Taxes are always complicated, but the recent shift to working from home makes it all the more important to understand your tax obligations—whether as an employee or an employer.
 If any of the above scenarios apply to you, be sure to meet with a tax advisor who can help you navigate the intricacies of this complex situation.